kkhoot/PAA/README.md

 [4] *Please use `TEST.BBOX_AUG.ENABLED True` to enable multi-scale testing.*

 ### Results of Faster R-CNN
 We also provide experimental results that apply PAA to Region Proposal Network of Faster R-CNN.
-Code will be available soon.
+Code is available at [PAA_Faster-RCNN](https://github.com/kkhoot/PAA_Faster-RCNN).

 Model | AP (minival) | AP50 | AP75 | APs | APm | APl
 --- |:---:|:---:|:---:|:---:|:---:|:---: